 - 1/4 teaspoon red pepper flakes I use a heaping 1/4 teaspoon

 - 1 1/2 cups parmesan cheese freshly grated

 - 1 teaspoon lemon zest

 - 1 cup olive oil

 Preheat the oven to 325°.
 Place pine nuts on a baking sheet in a single layer and toast for 7 minutes.
 Stir the pine nuts and continue baking for 3-4 minutes or until lightly browned.
 Do not let the pine nuts burn.
 Set aside.

 In a blender or food processor, combine the basil leaves and garlic.
 Pulse until finely chopped.
 (Note, if using a blender you may have to scrape down the sides and stir several times or use your tamper).

-Add the red pepper flakes, parmesan cheese and lemon zest.
+Add the red pepper flakes, parmesan cheese, pine nuts and lemon zest.
 Turn the blender or processor on and in a slow, steady stream add the olive oil until it's incorporated.
 Add the salt and pepper and pulse to combine.

 This makes 2 cups of pesto, so if you don't need to use it all (that's a lot of pesto) at once, I recommend lining an ice cube tray with plastic wrap and spooning the pesto into the cube containers.
 Freeze the pesto.